Dental Career

 There Are Multiple Paths to Practicing Dentistry

-Of course, some new graduates choose to forego associateship altogether.
+Of course, some new graduates choose to forego the associate path altogether.
 You could always go straight for practice ownership straight out of school.
-However, this can be a very difficult path with no real-world experience and a massive student loan burden adding to the financial risks.
-Some students choose to pursue academia, go into a Ph.D. program, or work in research.
-Again, some level of work experience can only augment your potential in these paths.
+However, this can be difficult with no real-world experience and a massive student loan burden adding to the financial risks.
+Some students pursue academia, go into a Ph.D. program, or work in research.
+Again, some work experience can only augment your potential in these paths.

 Set Yourself Up for Success: Make Job Connections While You’re in Dental School

-While it may seem logical to wait for your license to arrive before starting your job search, this strategy may actually work against you.
+While waiting for your license to arrive before starting your job search may seem logical, this strategy may work against you.
 Now more than ever, practices are recruiting students earlier.
-Some students sign their contracts in their fourth or even third year of dental school before they’ve taken board exams.
-Obviously, these types of contracts are contingent upon your continued success in your program and eventual licensure.
+Some students sign their contracts in their fourth or third year of dental school before taking board exams.
+These types of arrangements are contingent upon your continued success in your program and eventual licensure.

-There is no such thing as “too early” when it comes to laying down the groundwork for your career.
+There is no such thing as “too early” when laying down the groundwork for your career.
 You can start building relationships and connections with employers and job recruiters while you’re in school.
-Community Dental Partners strives to help you do exactly that.
+CDP strives to help you do exactly that.
 We meet with students at many dental schools to give you the best chance at locking in your dream job even before you graduate.
 After all, having a great job lined up means one less thing to worry about when facing finals and boards!

 Knowing Where to Look: How to Find Dental Jobs

 Most communities and metropolitan areas have a dental society.
-If you’re keen to live in a certain area, it’s worth adding your name to the dental society list and keeping an eye on their job postings.
+If you want to live in a specific area, it’s worth adding your name to the dental society list and checking their job postings.
 The ADA website’s CareerCenter has job postings from ADA members and a Marketplace with practices for sale or lease.

 Take advantage of any recruiting events on your campus to meet and get a feel for potential employers.
-Don’t be shy about approaching recruiters if you think their organization is right for you!
+Don’t hesitate to approach recruiters if you think their organization is right for you!
 Good positions are going much quicker than they have in the past.
 That’s why you should consider signing as soon as possible to ensure you get your dream job and ideal location locked in before you graduate!

-If you’re interested in working for a specific practice, try to build a relationship with that practice by shadowing.
+If you’re interested in working for a particular practice, try to build a relationship with that practice by shadowing.
 And don’t neglect any dental supplies representatives on campus!
-They frequently have a lot of knowledge when it comes to who’s hiring.
-And they know who to avoid.
+They frequently have a lot of knowledge regarding who’s hiring.
+They also know who to avoid.

 Dentist at his dream job, working on patient with dental assistant sitting chairside.